-The invitation for bids shall be used to initiate a competitive sealed bid procurement and shall include the following, as applicable:

-- (1) instructions and information to bidders concerning the bid submission requirements, including the time and date set for receipt of bids, the individual to whom the bid is to be submitted, the address of the office to which bids are to be delivered, the maximum time for bid acceptance by the State, and any other special information; - (2) the purchase description, evaluation factors, delivery or performance schedule, and such inspection and acceptance requirements as are not included in the purchase description; - (3) the contract terms and conditions, including warranty and bonding or other security requirements, as applicable; and - (4) Instructions to bidders on how to visibly mark information which they consider to be exempt from public disclosure. - (5) Bidding time will be set to provide bidders a reasonable time to prepare their bids.
-The date of opening may not be less than seven (7) days after notice of the solicitation is provided as required by Section 11-35-1520(3), unless a shorter time is deemed necessary for a particular procurement as determined in writing by the Chief Procurement Officer or the head of the purchasing agency or his designee.
+- A. The invitation for bids shall be used to initiate a competitive sealed bid procurement and shall include the following, as applicable: - (1) instructions and information to bidders concerning the bid submission requirements, including the time and date set for receipt of bids, the individual to whom the bid is to be submitted, the address of the office to which bids are to be delivered, the maximum time for bid acceptance by the State, and any other special information: - (2) the purchase description, evaluation factors, delivery or performance schedule, and such inspection and acceptance requirements as are not included in the purchase description; - (3) the contract terms and conditions, including warranty and bonding or other security requirements, as applicable; and - (4) Instructions to bidders on how to visibly mark information which they consider to be exempt from public disclosure. - B. Adequate notice of the invitation for bids must be given at a reasonable time before the date set forth in it for the opening of bids.
+Accordingly, bidding time will be set to provide bidders a reasonable time to prepare their bids.
+Without limiting the foregoing requirements, the date of opening may not be less than seven (7) days after notice of the solicitation is provided as required by Section 11-35-1520(3), unless a shorter time is deemed necessary for a particular procurement as determined in writing by the Chief Procurement Officer or the head of the purchasing agency or his designee.